2022–23 Gabala FK season

-The 2022–23 season is Gabala FK's 18th season, and their 17th in the Azerbaijan Premier League, the top-flight of Azerbaijani football.
+The 2022–23 season was Gabala FK's 18th season, and their 17th in the Azerbaijan Premier League, the top-flight of Azerbaijani football.

 Season events

 On 23 May 2022, Gabala announced the signing of Ilkin Qirtimov to a one-year contract from Shamakhi.

 On 4 June, Gabala announced the signing of Salahat Aghayev to a one-year contract from Sabah.

 On 16 June, Gabala announced the signing of Felipe Santos to a one-year contract, with the option of a second, from Shamakhi.

 On 5 July, Gabala announced the signing of Fares Abu Akel to a one-year contract, with the option of a second, from Ashdod.

 On 30 July, Gabala announced the signing of Ramon to a one-year contract from Neftçi.

 On 10 August, Gabala announced the signing of Andriy Stryzhak to a one-year contract, with the option of a second, from Međimurje.

 On 6 February, Gabala announced the signing of Ayyoub Allach to an 18-month contract from Virton.